 Graham is a Fellow of the Institute of Actuaries.
 He joined Friends Provident Life Office in 1969 and became the company's Appointed Actuary in 1987 and an Executive Director in 1988.

 He retired from Friends Provident in 2004.
 Since 2004, Graham has built up a portfolio of non-executive appointments.
-In addition to being a member of Standard Life’s With Profits Committee, he is a non-executive director of BUPA Insurance Limited and Schroder Pension Management Limited.
-He is also a member of the Accountancy and Actuarial Discipline Board, the independent body which handles high profile disciplinary cases involving members of the Accountancy and Actuarial professions.
+In addition to being a member of Standard Life’s With Profits Committee, he currently is a non-executive director of BUPA Insurance Limited and Schroder Pension Management Limited.

-Clifton Melvin is an actuary with over 35 years experience of insurance and retail financial services.
-He is the founder CEO of online SIPP administration business Gaudi Ltd and also the Senior Independent Director of life insurance company Just Retirement.
+Clifton is an actuary with over 35 years experience of insurance and retail financial services.
+He is the founder Chairman of online SIPP administration business Gaudi Ltd and also the Senior Independent Director of life insurance company Just Retirement.
 He is the Chairman of EcoHydra Technologies, a hand-hygiene business, and a Director of Saga Services Ltd.

 Clifton, a fluent Spanish speaker, has held senior management positions with Axa, KPMG, GE Capital and Credit Suisse, where he was the Chief Executive of Winterthur Life UK from 2001 to 2003.